A Creative Pilgrimage on the Camino de Santiago

 - History and traditions of the Way

 This is primarily a hiking trip, enhanced with creative elements to enrich your travels and record your pilgrimage experience.
-Writing and drawing will feed and support your journey, but this trip will not provide a deep dive into either discipline.
+Writing and drawing will accompany and support your journey, but this trip will not provide a deep dive into either discipline.

 Beginners in both writing and sketching are welcome to attend.